-The principal activity during the internship is an individual research project meant to focus the intern's attention and knowledge of a niche or aspect of renewable energy, preparing them to seek a job in that area.
-Interns work on their papers by researching the renewable energy industry, delving into publications and reading lists provided to them by ACORE staff, and interviewing members of the renewable energy community, as well as potential employers though personal introductions by ACORE staff and ACORE networking opportunities.
-Once reviewed and accepted by the intern's respective academic organization, intern papers are posted on the ACORE website.
+Intern program participants engage in research, writing and cross-departmental assistance based on their interests and ACORE's current needs.
+A major activity during ACORE internship is the development and presentation of an individual research project.
+This project focuses the intern's attention and knowledge on a particular facet of the renewable energy industry, preparing them to seek a job in that area.
+Interns work on their papers by researching a topic of their choosing and interviewing members of the renewable energy sector, as well as potential employers, through personal introductions by ACORE staff and ACORE networking opportunities.

-Internship applications are welcome from rising seniors and graduate students personally committed to making renewable energy the focus of their future career.
+Who should apply?
+Internship applications are welcome from rising seniors, new graduates and graduate students personally committed to making renewable energy the focus of their future career.
 We welcome applications from many majors, and from all U.S. universities.
-[ACORE does not assist with obtaining visas to work/study in the U.S.]
+Please note that ACORE does not assist with obtaining visas to work/study in the U.S.

 Where will you intern?
-Internships are based in our Washington, DC office.
-Remote or web-based internships are not currently available.
+Internships are based in our Washington, DC office on K Street.
+Remote or web-based internships are not available.